clorisczy/property/README.md

 - Parking: We were not informed where the parking space is.
 The lease states that a parking space is included, but it was not ready.
 We were told to use visitor parking, but we don’t know where that is.
 After several follow-ups from my agent, the landlord’s agent eventually mentioned that we could park in a temporary parking lot, but he never provided the exact location.
 We were unable to locate the temporary parking area, and neither the landlord nor the landlord’s agent came to show us where to park.
 They themselves did not know the exact location and only showed me a screenshot of the email sent by the management office.
 Furthermore, on the day of move-in, neither the landlord nor the landlord’s agent came to meet us or give us a walkthrough of the property.
 Instead, they simply left the keys in a location for us to pick up on our own.

+Update: Finally, on 2 December 2025, we got the parking spot number and received the garage fob.

 - Cleanliness: The property was not properly cleaned.
 When we moved in, our socks turned black just from walking inside.
 The landlord’s agent told us that the property had been thoroughly cleaned before we moved in.
 However, when we entered, the floors were covered with dust.
 The landlord’s agent explained that the dust was due to the ongoing construction outside, which they said was normal.
 I can understand there being some dust, but I don’t believe there would be this much dust inside with all the windows closed if the place had truly been cleaned recently.
 Regarding the cleaning issue, we reported this problem to the landlord’s agent on October 15, the day we moved in.
 However, the cleaning staff did not arrive until October 21.
   > https://youtube.com/shorts/rsVbJaO7fxU?si=Z-BmlQo1o4T9e7iV — *Socks turn black due to poor cleaning condition.*